HyphaApp/hypha-site/content/_index.md

 ## Data ownership - your data is yours

-Unlike other submission management platforms Hypha is self-hosted.
+Unlike other submission management platforms, Hypha is self-hosted.

 This means that the applications, and all associated information created is available to you and your applicants on your own systems - not handed over to a company where it can be difficult to analyse the data.